Who are the Chase Ultimate Rewards transfer partners? Redeem your points with airlines and hotels

 Book a round-trip flight to Madrid using Club Iberia Plus

-Round-trip, off-peak flights from New York’s John F. Kennedy International Airport (JFK), Chicago’s O’Hare International Airport (ORD) and Boston Logan International Airport (BOS) to Spain’s capital will only set you back 34,000 Avios in economy, 51,000 in premium economy or 68,000 in business when you transfer your Chase points to Club Iberia Plus.
+Round-trip, off-peak flights from New York’s John F. Kennedy International Airport (JFK) and Boston Logan International Airport (BOS) to Spain’s capital will only set you back 50,000 Avios in economy, 59,000 in premium economy or 81,000 in business class when you transfer your Chase points to Club Iberia Plus.

 Considering that most airlines charge at least 60,000 miles for a one-way business-class award to Europe, you’re essentially getting a 50% discount.